Centralized Volatility Reduction for Electricity Markets: Centralized clearing of insurance contracts

 \subsection{When the market maker is a profit-maximizer}

-The options market mechanism in \eqref{eq:DA.opt} assumes a social intermediary.
+The insurance market mechanism in \eqref{eq:DA.opt} assumes a social intermediary.
 Next, consider a selfish market maker who aims at maximizing its expected merchandising surplus, and solves

-Although the market maker here is motivated by maximizing profit, our next result (whose proof is in the Appendix) says that a selfish intermediary does not make profits on average!
-However, there are no volatility reduction guarantees when $\Mcal$ is a profit-making entity. \begin{proposition} If each player $i\in\Rfk \cup \Gfk$ is risk-neutral, then, $ \E[{\sf MS}^{\omega,*}]=0$ at an optimal solution of (\refeq{eq:DA.opt_profit}). \end{proposition}
+Although the market maker here is motivated to maximize profit, our next result says that a selfish intermediary does not make profits on the average!
+However, volatility reduction such as that in \eqref{eq:aggregate} remains challenging to derive when $\Mcal$ is a profit-maximizer. \begin{proposition} If each player $i\in\Rfk \cup \Gfk$ picks $\alpha=0$, then, $ \E[{\sf MS}^{\omega,*}]=0$ at an optimal solution of (\refeq{eq:DA.opt_profit}). \end{proposition}